voxlz/KanjiKen-Expo/README.md

 npx expo prebuild --clean
 ```

-## Android Emulator
+## Native code

-Certain code like the Google Admob scripts can't be run on Expo Go.
-Follow this guide to set up the emulator: <https://docs.expo.dev/workflow/android-studio-emulator/>
+Certain code like the Google Admob and firebase scripts can't be run on Expo Go.
+For these you have to build a development build (A personalized expo go app) and install it to your device.
+Then it works as expo go would.

+Alternativly: Follow this guide to set up the emulator: <https://docs.expo.dev/workflow/android-studio-emulator/>

 ### Error: No connection could be made